TypeScript SDK for runtime authorization

 Vercel AI SDK integration

 Use veto.guard() inside Vercel AI tool execute functions for pre-flight validation.
-Works with streaming responses and all Vercel AI providers.
+Works with streaming responses and Vercel AI provider paths.

 import { openai } from '@ai-sdk/openai';